voitsekhovska/ambient-sound-mixer/README.md

-# Ambient Sound Mixer Template
+# Ambient Sound Mixer

-This is the HTML/CSS/Audio only.
-This is the starting point in the course project.
-You will add the 6 JS files.
+This project was created as part of a practice section while studying the [Modern JavaScript From The Beginning 2.0](https://www.udemy.com/course/modern-javascript-from-the-beginning/) course on Udemy.